DEHourigan/smashGC/README.md

 The tool then finds the GC content of the BGC vs the whole genome.

 The output is a plot of the correlation between the two GC content values created using this tool.
+Antismash was run on 616 enterococcal genomes and the tool was run on the genomes and a tsv file describing the products.
 ![Example of a plot created with the tool](data/GC_content_antismash_enterococcus.png "Example Plot")